code-differently/code-differently-25-q1/lesson_00/evanphilakhong/README.md

 I'm a very hands on and visual learner.
 If you give me instruction and I'm unsure how to execute it.
 I would need some sort of demonstration or some kind of draft of what you want me to do.
 Although, usually I'm able to visualize it in my head that gets my mind flowing.

+I do enjoy listening to white noise or music while working.
+If you find me not responding to you I'm just hyperfocused so feel free to come up to me and tap me on the shoulder if you need anything.

 ### Feedback